 Requests for access to or deletion of Personal Information are subject to our ability to reasonably verify your identity in light of the information requested and pursuant to relevant CCPA requirements, limitations, and regulations.
-To verify your access or deletion request, please authenticate your identity by emailing us via our Contact Information section or use the form available here.
 We may verify your name, email address, and any other data elements about you to respond to your requests for access or deletion.

 We will only use personal information provided in the request to verify the requestor’s identity or authority to make it.